March 6, 2012

 Jody Bourgeois vividly recalls the great Japan earthquake and tsunami of 2011.
-She in a university office in Sapporo, Japan, and as the tragedy unfolded she soon became much in demand for reporters bringing the story to people in the United States.
+She was in a university office in Sapporo, Japan, and as the tragedy unfolded she soon became much in demand for reporters bringing the story to people in the United States.

 She spent much of the day after the earthquake – and parts of many days to come – doing interviews via Skype and email.
 She also chronicled events on her own blog.